SumiSastri/music-catalog/README.md

 - npm install -D nodemon (as a dev dependency - not needed for production version)
 - npm install cors path dotenv concurrently

+## SCAFFOLDING -client side
+- mkdir client
+- in the client directory npx create-react-app
+- npm install redux react-redux redux-thunk redux-devtools-extension
+- npm install react-transition-group uuid reactstrap
+- check front end package json for dependencies set up proxy for backend server as client runs on 3000

 ## SEPARATION OF CONCERNS
-In the src files create frontend (client-side) and backend (server-side) folders to separate concerns Folder naming convention - camel case
+In the src files create frontend (client) and backend (server) folders to separate concerns Folder naming convention - camel case

 ## BACKEND FOLDER STRUCTURE
 - The server.js file is for the Express server